mlswg/mls-protocol/draft-ietf-mls-protocol.md

 analysis, removal of the padding SHOULD be implemented in a "constant-time" manner at the MLS layer and above layers to prevent timing side-channels that would provide attackers with information on the size of the plaintext.
+The padding length length_of_padding can be chosen at the time of the message encryption by the sender.
+Recipients can calculate the padding size from knowing the total size of the ApplicationPlaintext and the length of the content.

 [[ TODO: A preliminary formal security analysis has yet to be performed on this authentication scheme.]]